Githelp-support/githelp/README.md

 ## How it Works for Users of Support

-1. The user is directed to your dedicated support page from existing channels.
+1. The user is directed to your dedicated support page from existing channels - such as your Discord, your website, or your Slack.
-2. Explains their issue.
+2. The user explains their issue.
-4. Gets help from helpers validated by your team.
+4. The user gets help from helpers validated by your team.

 <br>